sigbuild/sigbuild.github.io/README.md

 - [yarn](https://yarnpkg.com/getting-started/install)
   - If Node is installed, yarn can also be added via npm install yarn -g

-### `yarn start`
+### `yarn watch`

-Runs the app in the development mode on port 3000.
+Concurrently watches for SASS and runs the app in the development mode on port 3000.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page and console reload when you make changes.
-You may also see any lint errors in the console.
+You may also see any errors in the console.

-### `yarn development`
+### `yarn deploy-development`

 Deploys to the development website [sigbuild.herokuapp.com](https://sigbuild.herokuapp.com).

 Make sure the current branch is *development*!
 As opposed to *production*, *development* includes `"homepage": "https://sigbuild.herokuapp.com"`

 Checkout *development* and git pull all necessary changes in.
-Then run `yarn development`.
+Then run `yarn deploy-development`.
 This runs the script `heroku git:remote -a sigbuild && git push heroku development:main`, which adds a remote for heroku to read, then uses it to deploy to the main/production branch of [SigBuild](https://sigbuild.herokuapp.com).

 For first-time setup, you may need to run `heroku login` before attempting to deploy.
 This affords heroku deployment access.
 Additionally, only Heroku collaborators can deploy to production.
 In Heroku, collaborators are currently zacharyneill@gmail.com and dev-sigbuild@gmail.com.

-### `yarn deploy`
+### `yarn deploy-production`

 Deploys to the production site [sigbuild.github.io](https://sigbuild.github.io).